p0stw3b/programming-25/data/ru/part-6/1-reading-files.md

     for line in new_file:
         line = line.replace("\n", "")
         count += 1
-        print("Строка", count, line)
+        print("Line", count, line)
         length = len(line)
         total_length += length

-print("Общая длина строк:", total_length)
+print("Total length of lines:", total_length)
 ```

 <sample-output>

-Строка 1 Hello there!
+Line 1 Hello there!
-Строка 2 This example file contains three lines of text.
+Line 2 This example file contains three lines of text.
-Строка 3 This is the last line.
+Line 3 This is the last line.
-Общая длина строк: 81
+Total length of lines: 81

 </sample-output>